trueos/trueos-docs/trueos-handbook/install.rst

    checked before proceeding, or data can be lost.

 A pop-up will appear, asking to start the default Full-Disk installation.
-Click :guilabel:`Yes` to start the installation.
+Click :guilabel:`Yes` to begin the installation.

 Once the installation is complete, reboot the system and remove the installation media.
 The post-installation screens run as described in the :ref:`Post Installation Configuration` section to help you configure the new installation.

-.. note:: During the :ref:`Create a User` process, recreate the primary user account using the same name user name and user id (UID) from the previous |pcbsd| system.
+.. warning:: During the :ref:`Create a User` process, recreate the primary user account using the same user name and user id (UID) from the previous |pcbsd| system.
 This allows |trueos| to associate the existing home directory with that user.
 Once logged in, use the
    |sysadm|